phillipchan1/process-and-test/README.md

 ![alt tag](https://github.com/phillipchan2/process-and-test/blob/master/process-and-test.png?raw=true)

-Often, we need to simulataneously process and a file and test it along the way to ensure the integrity of the file.
+Often, we need to simultaneously process and a file and test it along the way to ensure the integrity of the file.
 This module should help that.

 If it's good, it will return the final process of the file.
 If not, it should return the error message set for that step.